Cahuachi: Agriculture and economy

-Cahuachi is considered a non-urban ceremonial center, meaning that it was never densely occupied and people did not actually live there long-term, this is evidenced by perishable and temporary “wattle and daub-like” structures (not unlike the ones made today) excavated on site (Silverman 1988: 413).
+Cahuachi is considered a non-urban ceremonial center, meaning that it was never densely occupied and people did not actually live there long-term, this is evidenced by perishable and temporary “wattle and daub-like” structures (not unlike the ones made today) excavated on site.
 It was more of a pilgrimage or religious destination.
 So, although for the extensive evidence of Nasca pottery that is used to date the site, and considering the massive specialized culture that goes with it, the evidence for craft specialization and intensive trade and agriculture is understandably limited than if the site were a permanent residence of a large population.

 Agriculture – edible food materials present

 At least 15 species of shellfish remains were found at Cahuachi, as well as one type of echinoderm, and four types of fish.
 Interesting to note as well, is that the most abundant types of botanical remains found at Cahuachi were also most easily transported such as peanut, and were also locally and seasonally available like the huarango fruit native to the area, and more importantly, Cahuachi.
 The reason for why there is a limited amount of edible plant remains found here is because Cahuachi was not a permanently inhabited place, so any food that was brought there was kept in small storage and quickly consumed.
 Other edible foods found at Cahuchi include potato, sweet potato, manioc, beans, squash, and achira.
-Excavations at the Unit 16 wall revealed loose earth and some windblown organic remains found within postholes that had been excavated down to sterile soil.
-Materials recovered include: huarango seed, pacae leaf, guayaba seed, and llama excrement.
-Another excavation at the Unit 16 wall of five circular and roughly circular depressions contained, among other things, guinea pig hair, and gourd fragments.
+Excavations at the unit 16 wall revealed loose earth and some windblown organic remains found within postholes that had been excavated down to sterile soil.
+Materials recovered include: Huarango seed, pacae leaf, guayaba seed, and llama excrement.
+Another excavation at the unit 16 wall of five circular and roughly circular depressions contained, among other things, guinea pig hair, and gourd fragments.

 A special food preparation area evidenced by the presence of a corn popper and the ritual importance of corn in the Andes was also found at Cahuachi.
 Small storage facilities and vessels that would have contained food and drink only sufficient for short visits to the ceremonial center both support the fact that Cahuachi was not permanently inhabited at all times and therefore most likely did not have intensive agriculture at the site itself.
 That being said, all these remains had to come from somewhere, and so they can be used as evidence that indicates the types of food most popular and abundant in this area at the time.
 The presence of the food materials and the absence of most of their cultivation within the site of Cahuachi can also be indicative of trade networks within the surrounding communities.